timescale/docs/timescaledb/how-to-guides/schema-management/manage-storage.md

 # Manage storage using tablespaces

-You can save on storage by moving chunks between tablespaces when you run TimescaleDB on your own hardware.
+If you are running TimescaleDB on your own hardware, you can save storage by moving chunks between tablespaces.
 By moving older chunks to cheaper, slower storage, you can save on storage costs while still using faster, more expensive storage for frequently accessed data.
 Moving infrequently accessed chunks can also improve performance, because it isolates historical data from the continual